Nina Agapova: Life and career

 Agapova was born in Moscow in May 1926.
 She finished eight grades, but was not able to complete her education, as the Great Patriotic War began.
 She joined the Yarkov Choir, which performed in more than 500 military units, including front-line, over four years.
 After that, she passed the exams for a certificate as an external student.

 Her career in cinema began with participation in crowd scenes at Mosfilm.
 On one of the shoots she was noticed by the assistant director, who suggested that she try to enter Gerasimov Institute of Cinematography.
 In 1946, she enrolled in the experimental director-actor course.
 At the entrance exams she met her future husband.
 She graduated in 1951.

 After assignment, she got into the State Theatre of Cinema Actors.
 There she was noticed and began to be invited to various roles, including the main ones.
 In 1965, she got the lead role in the first musical ever staged on the Moscow stage, Kiss Me, Kate.
 Career in the cinema was formed differently.
 Mostly she was invited to episodic roles, in which she nevertheless laid out to the full.
 In the history of Soviet cinema Nina Agapova is remembered as the "queen of episodes".
 For the first time she got a big role in 1953 in the film Good Morning.
 The next came to her only ten years later, when she played Zinaida in Eldar Ryazanov comedy Give me a book of complaints.

 In 1987, she was named an Honored Artist of the RSFSR.

+She continued performing on stage until the age of 90.

 Agapova died on 19 November 2021, at the age of 95.
+She was buried at the Kuntsevo Cemetery beside her husband.